wenqianchua/MDEF/docs/term01/00-designstudio.md

 **Methodology**

 1. This methodology has been excerpt partly from [It didn’t start with you by Mark Wolynn](https://www.goodreads.com/book/show/26026054-it-didn-t-start-with-you)
-2. I have prepared the survey in 3 languages- ==English, Korean and Spanish== to accommodate my targeted participants.
+2. I have prepared the survey in 3 languages- English, Korean and Spanish to accommodate my targeted participants.

 **Demographics**

-People that have participated in this activity is from ==Malaysia, Indonesia, Spain, Korea, United States and Canada==.
+People that have participated in this activity is from Malaysia, Indonesia, Spain, Korea, United States and Canada.
 I have reached out to my family, friends, colleagues, and strangers that I have been talking to in a language learning app.

 Their occupations are not limited to students, working professionals, athletes, and instructors.